 Pultec is the holy grail when it comes to equalizers.
-But, the reason why Pultec is so great can seem elusive.
-If you asked someone why their answer would be solely their opinion.
-You could attribute their success to the transformers, the tubes, the Q curves or being a byproduct of the times, the place or the people.
+But, the reason why Pultec is so great can seem elusive if you asked someone why their answer would be solely their opinion.
+You could attribute their success to the transformers, the tubes, the Q curves, or being a byproduct of the times, the place, or the people.
 But really, it was all those things that created the perfect storm for genius.
 The fact that it’s still one of, if not the most, sought after audio equalizers ever made is even further testament to that.

 Ollie and Gene met studying electronics at the RCA Institute (now the Technical Career Institute College of Technology) in NYC.
 After school, Gene spent 14 years working for RCA while Ollie enlisted in the Navy.
-After WW2, Ollie ended up at Capitol Records as an engineer and sold Ampex tape machines before meeting back up with Shenk to form Pulse Techniques.
-Pulse techniques was the formal name for the company that produced the Pultec EQP-1A.
+After WW2, Ollie ended up at Capitol Records as an engineer and sold Ampex tape machines before meeting with Shenk to form Pulse Techniques.
+Pulse Techniques was the formal name for the company that produced the Pultec EQP-1A.

-Starting in 1953, the two man team of Ollie and Gene made every single item, to order, by hand… When people say, “they just don’t make them like they used to…,” they are right.
+Starting in 1953, the two man team of Ollie and Gene made every single item to order by hand.
+When people say, “they just don’t make them like they used to…,” they are right.
 They don’t make them like they used to.
 You couldn’t make an equalizer today with the same components as an original.
 Even if you did have an unlimited amount of money, some components are no longer available.
 Many people claim the transformers on the input and output are the reason for much of the magical powers of the unit.
 This point is emphasized when you just run audio through the unit in bypass.
 You can hear the difference even with no EQ engaged.

 Listen to these samples — the first is a dry vocal track with no Pultec, the second is the same vocal track that is being run through a Pultec but with the bypass engaged.

 Bypassed Pultec Vocal